MichaelSebero/Linux-Minecraft-Server/README.md

 .
 If you have multiple versions of Java installed you'll need to remove one of them to get the server running correctly. `jdk8-openjdk` is used for 1.12 and `jdk17-openjdk` is used for modern versions.

 .
-Each Forge version requires the latest version.
+Each Forge server requires the latest version of Forge clientside.